thunsaker/Xcerpt/README.md

 # Xcerpt

 Do you want to make the articles you share on Twitter more eye-catching – and more likely to be read?
+Do you wish you could share a passage from a web page AND comment on it in 140 characters?

-Xcerpt is a free app that lets you tweet links to articles attached with a beautiful image of a passage of your choice.
+Xcerpt is a free app that lets you create a beautiful image of a web page passage to attach to your tweets.
 No longer will your followers scroll past the web articles you share!

-Beta test Xcerpt today: https://play.google.com/apps/testing/com.transcendentlabs.xcerpt
+Try out Xcerpt today: https://play.google.com/store/apps/details?id=com.transcendentlabs.xcerpt&ah=R3iWSFTUKkQpdHlcsrnEb9o3frw